facebookresearch/House3D/renderer/README.md

 Run `./debug-build.sh` and include the results in your issues, as well as your environment, and how you build.

+### Rendering Device:

+Certain executables (e.g. `objview.bin`) use on-screen rendering, which requires a screen/display to show the images.
+`objview-offline.bin` and the Python API all use off-screen rendering, and has the following two options on Linux:

+1. When the environment variable "DISPLAY" exists, it assumes a screen/display is attached to X11 server, and will use the GLX backend.
+Note that:

+   + This method supports, but does not require a discrete GPU.
+   + On machines with >1 GPUs, it can only use the one connected to the X server.
+   + Certain types of X session (e.g. a ssh-forwarded X session, a VNC session) may not support the necessary render features needed.
+2. Otherwise, it will use the EGL backend, which requires a decent nvidia GPU.
+   It also has the option to choose which GPU to use.

+On Mac, it will always use the CGL backend and does not require a GPU.

 ### Common Issues:
-1. `Assertion "glGetString(GL_VERSION)" FAILED`: try building with libglvnd as mentioned above
+1. `Assertion "glGetString(GL_VERSION)" FAILED`: try building with libglvnd as mentioned above.
 2. `undefined symbol: _ZTVNSt7__cxx1119basic_ostringstreamIcSt11char_traitsIcESaIcEEE` C++ ABI incompatibility.
+3. "dynamic module does not define init function": compile-time and run-time python version does not match.
-3. X server error: don't ssh with X forwarding.
+4. X server error: don't ssh with X forwarding.
 Make sure there is no "DISPLAY" environment variable.
+5. "Framebuffer is not complete!": `LD_LIBRARY_PATH` incorrectly set, causing the binary to load a different library at run time.
-4. "Framebuffer is not complete" after opening many renderer: there seems to be a hard limit, depending on the hardwares, on the number of rendering context you can use at the same time.
+6. "Framebuffer is not complete" after opening many instances of renderer: there seems to be a hard limit, depending on the hardwares, on the number of rendering context you can use.
-5. "dynamic module does not define init function": compile-time and run-time python version does not match.
+7. "[EGL] Detected 0 devices": EGL cannot detect devices.
+There could be multiple reasons:
+   + Not linking against `libEGL.so` provided by nvidia driver.
+   + GPU does not support EGL.
+   + Driver version does not support EGL.
+   + Running inside container (e.g. docker) with an old driver may also result in such error.